pdbartsch/pack91orcutt/web/content/join.md

 [Contact us](/contact) to find out about our next Pack activity, and how you can join us.

-Boys are placed in a "Den" based on their school grade, which will meet about every other week.
-Once a month a Pack meeting for all the boys is also held.
+Children are placed in a "Den" based on their school grade and gender, which will meet about every other week.
+Once a month a Pack meeting for all the scouts is held.

-Pack 91 also schedules numerous fun outings for the boys that include activities like a visit to a waterpark, campout, pool-swim day, hike, canned food collection, Pine Wood Derby, etc. Trained volunteer leaders help the boys advance in character through fun activities.
+Pack 91 also schedules numerous fun outings for the scouts that include activities like a visit to a waterpark, campout, pool-swim day, hike, canned food collection, Pine Wood Derby, etc. Trained volunteer leaders help the scouts advance in character through fun activities.
 Come join us !

 ## Application Forms For Print:
 * [Youth Application](https://filestore.scouting.org/filestore/pdf/524-406.pdf)